 All told, you’re looking at about an 8-10 minute sync process from start to finish, which is fairly average for DIY cameras.
-For us, it took just a tad longer than it took the Ring Indoor camera to pair with our phone, which we talk about more in our deep-dive review of the Ring Indoor Cam).
+For us, it took just a tad longer than it took the Ring Indoor camera to pair with our phone, which we talk about more in our deep-dive review of the Ring Indoor Cam.

 Mounting the camera was a breeze, too.
-We didn’t need anything beyond a single screw and a screwdriver to mount our Blink Mini onto our foyer wall.
+We didn’t need anything beyond a single screw and a screwdriver to affix our Blink Mini onto our foyer wall.
 And note that it comes with a durable ball-socket mount that can be attached to the camera either in the back or the bottom, depending on how you’d like to display it.

 At less than 2 inches tall, this camera is not going to make a huge splash.
 When we reviewed the Wyze Cams, we noted the small stature of their $20 cube-shaped indoor camera and how, like our Blink Mini, it could be used to fit into small spaces or be displayed discreetly.
 In the case of these two cameras, smaller really is better – and the low prices don’t hurt, either.